jgreben/ModBibFrame/README.md

 select TABLE_ID_COL from TABLE_NAME where TABLE_KEY_COL = [the contents of the '=' subfield]

 If your ILS system does not support this scheme and you cannot (or do not) want to modify the Java classes, simply leave the server.conf file as provided without values.
+If you have a different ILS and would like to see support for this functionality using your ILS, please contact Joshua Greben (jgreben@stanford.edu).

 -----